9 Unusual & Quirky Things to do in Rome

 Capuchin Crypt - Unique and unusual things to do in Rome

 Don’t be scared, step inside Capuchin Crypt and into the world of the dead.
-However, it’s believed by many that life continues after death in one form or another and the Capuchin Friars who lived in Rome were no exception.
+However, it’s believed by many that life continues after death in one form or another and the Capuchin Friars who lived in Rome from the 16th Century were no exception.

 These friars belonged to a Roman Catholic religious order of brothers and priests, inspired by the ideals of St. Francis.
 Such ideals place emphasis on living as simply as possible whilst possessing a passion for peace, honesty and charity.